Title and statement of responsibility area

 Mrs. R. Maynard’s Photographic Gallery provided a range of photographic subjects and in various formats.
 Works of several photographers were marketed and available including both the works of Hannah and her photographer husband Richard Maynard.
 In the early years the studio produced conventional portraits for clients in the popular format of the carte de visite, including likenesses of gold miners and sailors.
 The studio was also one of the most prolific creators of carte de visites of First Nations subjects which were popular in and around Victoria during the early 1860s and 1870s, which disseminated a certain depiction of First Nations and Indigenous people to public consumers.
 Children and family portraits were also a unique market provided for, with photographic products including miniature portraits and composite images in later years.
 In the 1890s, the studio facilitated the photographing of mugshots for prisoners for several years, when Hannah Maynard became the official photographer for the Victoria city police in 1897.

 Mrs. R. Maynard’s Photographic Gallery clientele included the "upper echelons of Victoria society" including the Cridge, Douglas, O'Reilly, and Crease families, and members of the colonial government such as Victoria mayor John Grant.
-It also served the spectrum of the Victoria population including temporary visitors as well as pioneering Anglo-European, Indigenous, Black (including the Alexander and Spotts families) and Chinese individuals, families and communities.
+It also served the spectrum of the Victoria population including temporary visitors as well as pioneering Anglo-European, Indigenous, African American (including the Alexander and Spotts families), Caribbean (Barnswell family), and Chinese individuals, families and communities.

 In additional to Hannah’s conventional portraits, photographic "views" taken by Richard Maynard was available for order or purchase at the Maynard Studio and at other commercial operations in Victoria and on the mainland, in businesses such as the Kamloops Book Store, Pearson & Co’s Book and Stationary Store in Yale and W. Harrison in Yale.
 The studio benefited from the results of Richard’s government photographic jobs, such as those created through his work as the photographer accompanying government officials including Israel Wood Powell on his tours of inspection of Coast Salish and Interior Salish First Nation and Indigenous communities along the coast of Vancouver Island and on the mainland in the early 1870s, and during the construction of the transcontinental railway in the 1880s.
 The Gallery sold his landscape views, ethnographic portraits and documentary photography in various formats including stereographs.
 In addition, the works of other photographers were marketed including Victoria photographer Frederick Dally, since photographers often sold their original glass plate negatives to other photographers when they went out of business, along with other business practices of the period.